omohokcoj/filterable/README.md

 Put `use Filterable.Phoenix.Controller` inside Phoenix controller or add it to `web.ex`.
 It will extend controller module with `filterable` macro which allows to define filters.
-Then use `apply_filters` macro inside controller action to filter using defined filters:
+Then use `apply_filters` function inside controller action to filter using defined filters:

 ```elixir
 defmodule MyApp.PostController do